Manage model lifecycle in Unity Catalog

 Important

 This article documents Models in Unity Catalog, which Databricks recommends for governing and deploying models.
 If your workspace is not enabled for Unity Catalog, the functionality on this page is not available.
-Instead, see Manage model lifecycle using the Workspace Model Registry.
 For guidance on how to upgrade from the Workspace Model Registry to Unity Catalog, see Migrate workflows and models to Unity Catalog.

 This article describes how to use Models in Unity Catalog as part of your machine learning workflow to manage the full lifecycle of ML models.
 Databricks provides a hosted version of MLflow Model Registry in Unity Catalog.
 Models in Unity Catalog extends the benefits of Unity Catalog to ML models, including centralized access control, auditing, lineage, and model discovery across workspaces.
 Models in Unity Catalog is compatible with the open-source MLflow Python client.